professorlust/CarAuctionEvaluator/README.md

 ## Preliminary Analysis
 - Bad Buy Percentage: 12.30%
 - Years range from 2001 to 2010.
 The median year was 2005 and the mean year was 2005.
+The most popular year is 2006.
 - Age ranges from 0 to 9 years old.
 The median age was 4 and the mean age was 4.
+- The most popular make is CHEVROLET.
+- The most popular color is SILVER.
 - Odometer readings range from 4825 to 115717 miles.
 The median reading was 73363 and the mean reading was 71502.

 ## Features